 The price at which Class WE Shares will be offered is the Net Asset Value per Share.
 Purchases of Class WE Shares are not subject to a CDSC.
-The financial intermediaries may subject the sale of Class WE Shares to an entry charge of up to 1.5%.
-Class WE Shares are subject to an exit charge of 1% if an Investor sells Shares during the relevant Principal Investment Period.
-No exit charge will be payable on Shares being sold after the end of the relevant Principal Investment Period.
+Class WE Shares are subject to an exit charge of up to 1% if an Investor sells Shares during the relevant Principal Investment Period.
+No exit charge will be payable on Shares being sold during the Asset Gathering Period and after the end of the relevant Principal Investment Period.